Sullan

-Sullan is a 2004 Indian Tamil-language action film written and directed by Ramana.
-The film stars Dhanush, along with Sindhu Tolani, Manivannan, Pasupathy and Easwari Rao among others.
-It was released on 23 July 2004.
+Sullan (spelt Sulaan onscreen) is a 2004 Indian Tamil-language action film written and directed by Ramana.
+The film stars Dhanush in the main lead role along with Sindhu Tolani, Manivannan, Pasupathy and Easwari Rao among others.
+It was released on 23 July 2004 and became a commercial failure.

 Plot

 Subramani, known as Sullan among his friends, is the son of Mani, a corporation garbage lorry driver.
 A first-year college student, his only objective in life is to have fun with his friends.
 He falls in love with Kavya.
 Soori is a moneylender who charges atrocious rates and then goes after those who fail to pay him back.
-When Soori's actions start to affect Sullan's family and friends, he strikes back.
+When Soori's actions start to affect his family and friends, Sullan strikes back.